Imnaseli/JavaScriptsIsTrash/ReadMe.md

 g: its put after the second slash and is used to allow regex recognize more than  1 match of the same pattern, must be called the second time

 ### Metacharacters  in Javascript
+Read on it, its used in regex

+### Character sets and Ranges in Regex for Javascript
+Read on it, its used in regex

+### Iterators